ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 You can compute entropy in bits just by using logs base two (instead of logs based e, natural logs).
 And that's just multiplying the natural log by about 1.4.
-So we can write the entropy of black hole, of black hole in units of bits, and it's about A over six.
+So we can write the entropy of a black hole{, of black hole} in units of bits, and it's about A over six.
 So what does this mean, to say that we can think of the entropy in terms of bits?
 What it says is that we can think of the interface in terms of a bit array, and we can think of all of these bits as encoded on this interface at a density of one bit every roughly six Planck lengths squared, six plank areas.